enneirda/pixabay-image-search-app/README.md

 React Router is used to navigate between the image search screen and the image detail screen.

+### Future Enhancements
+- Unit Tests - Write jest tests to test that components and key functions work as expected
+- Network Error Handling - Add catch block to each network request and inform user of error
+- Frontend Error Handling - Add Error Boundary to catch any frontend/rendering issues

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts